zzzprojects/docs/entityframework-extensions.net/pages/documentations/command-interception-in-ef-core.md

 PM> Install-Package Z.EntityFramework.Extensions.EFCore
 ```

-The DbCommandInteceptor in EF Core is very similar to EF6.
+The DbCommandInterceptor in EF Core is very similar to EF6.

  - You will need to create a class that implements DbCommandInterceptor.
  - You will also need to override the virtual methods that you want to intercept